 Becoming a Master Gardener

-Is the Master Gardener program for you?
+Is becoming a Master Gardener Volunteer for you?

-Individuals with an interest in both gardening and volunteer service are potential candidates for the program.
-No previous formal training is necessary.
+Individuals with an interest in both gardening and volunteer service are potential candidates for this program.
+No previous knowledge is required as formal training will be provided.
+This program will cover a wide array of gardening subjects.

 - Increase your confidence and horticultural skills.